Phone: 708-209-3100

 All applicants are required to meet the regular admission standards listed.
 In addition, the following are required of all international applicants:

-• A certified document guaranteeing adequate financial support for at least the student’s first year of study and, barring any unforeseen circumstances, adequate funding from the same or an equally dependable source for subsequent years.
+- A certified document guaranteeing adequate financial support for at least the student’s first year of study and, barring any unforeseen circumstances, adequate funding from the same or an equally dependable source for subsequent years.
+This document can be submitted after an admission decision has been provided.

 The undergraduate admission office must receive all documents at least two months prior to the expected term of enrollment.
 I-20 forms will be issued only after acceptance is granted and will remain in effect only for those who continue to make satisfactory progress as full-time students in an accepted program.
 The program length may vary for each student.